dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 Command Code: `0x0205`

 The `CollectTracing4` command is an extension of the `CollectTracing3` command - its behavior is the same as `CollectTracing3` command, except the requestRundown field is replaced by the rundownKeyword field to allow customizing the set of rundown events to be fired.

+A rundown keyword of `0x80020139` has the equivalent behavior as `CollectTracing3` with `requestRundown=true` and rundown keyword of `0` has the equivalent behavior as `requestRundown=false`.

 > Note available for .NET 9.0 and later.